 Now, let’s start with a place that I had a stay in Paris.
 The area is actually not a tourist area, it is called Rue St. Martin.
 Side to side with Sebastopol, the area is well known for cloth market and busy traffic.
 From there, I always start my day to explore.
 Sometimes I took Metro (Paris’ subway) or I’ll just take a stroll and find myself in the middle of nowhere.
 No GPS.
 It’s interesting to see how Parisian talks to strangers, so whenever I got lost, I’ll just ask a Parisian.
-Usually, I’ll walk around 15 to 20 km per day, snap around 20 to 50 photos per day, and then sit down around Jardin des Tuileris or Louvre until it’s time for sunset.
+Usually, I’ll walk around 15 to 20 km per day, snap around 20 to 50 photos per day, and then sit around at Jardin des Tuileris or Louvre until it’s time for sunset.

 I remember the longest walk I took was from my place to the famous Eiffel Tower.
 I did not take the Metro, but it turned out to be the most memorable day for me.
 I met so many people, inspiring people and I just realized how the Parisian really know how to enjoy their city when the weather is good.
 It was sunny and I walked through the side of Seine River.
 The sun shined so pretty, along with the breezy winds from spring.
 It wasn’t cold but it wasn’t hot either.
 It was perfect and people were just sitting around the Seine River, some people took their drawing book, novel or camera to take a stroll with around that area.

-The only thing that I don’t really like about Paris is……. *drumroll* the food!
+The only thing I don’t really like about Paris is……. *drumroll* the food!
 LOL.
 I couldn’t really eat them because I can’t deny my asian blood, you know.
 So, every single day to fulfill my hunger, I eat croissant.
 The only food that’s available everywhere on the street and also the cheapest one!
 (1,5 – 2 EURO).
 I can’t also eat Chinese food because it’s freakin’ expensive!
 Hahahaha.
 This whole food drama has ‘helped’ me lose around 8-10 kilos.
 It was croissant -> walk -> and snap pictures.
 It wasn’t all-healthy but surprisingly it made me happy. 🙂

 Paris, me manque tellement.